By Steven Burgess

 Hooky proves himself on this tour that he is a vocal chameleon.
 His energy as a frontman and his versatility of vocal deliveries on both pop and post-punk front is remarkable, given he had never been lead vocals for either band.
 Being a part of a crowd with such a diverse age group, it was surreal to see how this crowd of adults transformed back into raging teenagers.
 The length of the show and the band’s ability to reciprocate the crowd's energy at all times was nothing less than impressive.
 By the end of the night, everyone had gone home with a little more youth than before entering the doors of the House of Blues.

-Check out my interview with Hooky (up on ktru.org soon!) for more on Peter Hook.
+Check out my interview with Hooky at https://ktru.org/peter-hook-interview/ for more on Peter Hook.